IBM/operand-deployment-lifecycle-manager/docs/install.md

 ### 1. Update CommonServiceConfig and MetaOperator custom resource

-Common Service Operator defines custom resource definition CommonServiceConfig, CommonServiceSet and MetaOperator and creates two example custom resource for CommonServiceConfig and MetaOperator.
+Common Service Operator defines custom resource definition CommonServiceConfig, CommonServiceSet and MetaOperator and creates two example custom resources for CommonServiceConfig and MetaOperator.

 In the `Operator Details` page, three generated custom resource definition are list in a line with the `Overview`.
 Check the custom resource definition name, then you can update the example custom resource.